fhdsl/NIH_Data_Sharing/docs/01-intro.md

 </div>

-# How will this policy affect me?
+# How will this policy affect me

 > You can refer to the [NIH overview](https://sharing.nih.gov/data-management-and-sharing-policy/about-data-management-and-sharing-policy/research-covered-under-the-data-management-sharing-policy#after){target="_blank"} of which research will be covered by this new policy.